KirillPuljavin/SYSM8_FitTrackApp_Kirill-Puljavin/README.md

 ![Main Page](screenshots/main.png)

-Fit Tracker PRO is a fitness tracking desktop application developed in C# and WPF, built as part of a portfolio project to showcase my skills in desktop application development and UI design.
+Fit Tracker PRO is a fitness tracking desktop application developed in C# and WPF as part of a school project with a tight deadline to showcase my skills in desktop application development and UI design.
 The app allows users to register, log in, manage workouts (cardio and strength), and update their account details.
 Special features include filtering workouts, 2FA for password reset, and dynamic data binding via the MVVM architecture.

 ## Getting Started